cjoana/cjoana.github.io/index.md

 # [About me](/about)

-I am a doctoral researcher interested in numerical relativity and cosmology under the supervision of [Christophe Ringeval](https://curl.group/members/chris.html) and [Sebastien Clesse](https://sebclesse.wixsite.com/clesse).
-I am affiliated to UCLouvian - [CURL](https://curl.group), located at the beautiful town of Louvain-la-Neuve, in Belgium.
+I am a post-doctoral researcher interested in numerical relativity and cosmology.
+I am affiliated to the University of Louvain, UCLouvian - [CURL](https://curl.group), located at the beautiful town of Louvain-la-Neuve, in Belgium.

 In my work I performe numerical simulations to study different topics of the early universe.
-During the first year of my PhD, I studied the initial conditions problem for cosmic inflation (see [paper](https://arxiv.org/abs/2011.12190) and [post](https://cjoana.github.io/cosmo/preinflation)), as well the process of preheating (see [paper](https://arxiv.org/abs/2202.07604) and [post](https://cjoana.github.io/cosmo/preheating)).
-Currently my reaserch focuses on multi-field inflation, the reheating and also primordial black hole formation.
+During my PhD, I studied the initial conditions problem for cosmic inflation (see [paper](https://arxiv.org/abs/2011.12190) and [post](https://cjoana.github.io/cosmo/preinflation)), as well the process of preheating (see [paper](https://arxiv.org/abs/2202.07604) and [post](https://cjoana.github.io/cosmo/preheating)).
+Currently, my reaserch focuses on searching for observables from (multi-field) inflation, and the reheating in the form of primordial gravitaitonal waves or the formation of exotic compact objects and/or primordial black holes.
 I am a developer of [GRChombo](https://www.grchombo.org), the numerical relativity code I use for my simulations.

 In the past, I enjoyed working in other interdisciplinary areas: